top of page

 Benefits for Farmers

 • Steady rental income for 10-15 years.
-The amount is determined by your soil type and enrolled activities.
+Total amount is determined by your soil type and enrolled activities.

 • One-time signing bonus.